Topological stabilizer models on continuous variables: Topological codes from condensation in an gauge theory

 \subsection{Definition of topological stabilizer codes on CVs}

 To define topological CV stabilizer codes, we consider families of CV systems embedded in some fixed spatial dimension $D$.
-For the codes that we construct, $D=2$.
-Each CV hosts displacement operators, as introduced in Eq.~\eqref{eq:displacements-def},
+For the codes that we construct, $D$ is 2.
+Each CV hosts displacement operators, or Pauli operators, as introduced in Eq.~\eqref{eq:displacements-def}.
+Stabilizer groups are groups of mutually commuting products of displacement operators.
+We define a topological CV stabilizer code as

-\begin{definition}[topological CV stabilizer group] A family of stabilizer groups $\cS_L$, for varying system sizes $L$, is topological, if the following two conditions are fulfilled: \begin{enumerate} \item $\cS_L$ can be locally generated -- There exists a system-size independent range $r\in\bR$ such that for each system size there exists a set of generators for which each generator acts nontrivially only on CVs contained in a ball of radius $r$.\footnote{For concreteness, we think of the ball as being defined with respect to the Euclidean metric on $\bR^D$.} \item $\cS_L$ is locally maximal -- The only geometrically local displacement operators that commute with all stabilizers are themselves stabilizers. \end{enumerate} \end{definition} The above definition is a straightforward generalization of the definition of topological qudit stabilizer codes in Ref.~\cite{Bombin2012universal}.
-The codes presented in this work have an additional structure of translation invariance, fitting into a class of codes generalizing the stabilizer codes discussed in Ref.~\cite{Haah2018classification}.
+\begin{definition}[topological CV stabilizer code] A family of stabilizer groups $\cS_L$, for varying system sizes $L$, defines a topological CV stabilizer code, if the following two conditions are fulfilled: \begin{enumerate} \item $\cS_L$ can be locally generated -- There exists a system-size independent range $r\in\bR$ such that for each system size there exists a set of generators for which each generator acts nontrivially only on CVs contained in a ball of radius $r$.\footnote{For concreteness, we think of the ball as being defined with respect to the Euclidean metric on $\bR^D$.} \item $\cS_L$ is locally maximal -- The only geometrically local displacement operators that commute with all stabilizers are themselves stabilizers. \end{enumerate} \end{definition} The above definition is a straightforward generalization of the definition of topological qudit stabilizer codes in Ref.~\cite{Bombin2012universal}.
+The codes presented in this work additionally have translation invariance, generalizing the stabilizer codes discussed in Ref.~\cite{Haah2018classification}.

 The logical algebra of topological CV stabilizer codes can be qualitatively different from that of discrete-variable codes.
 The main difference is that a CV code can encode continuous degrees of freedom or discrete degrees of freedom.
 More specifically, the logical operators can be those of encoded qudits, quantum rotors, or CVs.\footnote{Formally, we can identify that the logical algebra -- the commutant of the stabilizer algebra -- decomposes into independent subfactors,